-This is not identified in the current skills survey but emerges from the future skills report.
+The current skills survey does not identify this but it emerges from the future skills report.
 Seafarers are becoming system managers.
-In-depth skills to understand complex systems, onboard and onshore, are needed to be able to serve the requirements for redundancy of all systems.
+In-depth skills to understand complex systems, onboard and onshore, are needed to serve all systems' redundancy requirements.

 7. Transversal skills